aljazsim/vs-code-typescript-class-organizer/README.md

 * added option of adding number of members within a region (courtesy of [pillont](https://github.com/pillont))
 * added option to output accessors before constructor (courtesy of [pillont](https://github.com/pillont))

+### 10.0.15

+* add option to customize grouping and ordering of members